-In addition, VCPs with shorter completion times are important in monitoring severe weather potential (i.e., tornadic circulations) as a tropical cyclone nears land and makes landfall.
+VCPs with shorter completion times are important for monitoring severe weather potential (i.e., tornadic circulations) as a tropical cyclone nears land and makes landfall.
 In radar meteorology, there is always a tradeoff.
 To complete VCPs in a shorter time, fewer pulses may be transmitted; thus, the quality of the data and algorithm output may be lower as compared to data from VCPs with longer completion times.
 For example, velocity dealiasing errors may become more probable in shorter VCPs (i.e., 212 and 215) as compared to VCP 112.

 For VCP 112, the Multiple PRF Dealiasing Algorithm (MPDA) is used and is the recommended VCP choice for most tropical cyclone situations.
-The 2DVDA is enabled by default for all other VCPs and should remain enabled during tropical cyclone events.
+The 2DVDA is enabled by default for all other VCPs.
+Alternatively, the MPDA may be utilized in VCPs 212 and 215 in lieu of the 2DVDA when Add MPDA is enabled by the user.
+VCP 112 utilizes one SAILS cut.
+If additional SAILS cuts are required, then Add MPDA is recommended when SAILSx2 or SAILSx3 is needed and maximum mitigation of range-folded data is still a priority.